Internal Development Committee Dashboard

 Prospect / Sponsor Opportunity Status Suggested Ask / Positioning Committee Need

-Huntington Bank General sponsor / community partner Warm Cultivation Support at any level while larger relationship is developed.
+Huntington Bank General sponsor / community partner / Pathways Park Warm Cultivation Support at any level while larger relationship is developed.
 Review page, advise on fit, support relationship with VP of Philanthropy.

 Emerald Psychiatry Wellness, youth development, and community health Prospect Connect mental wellness, physical activity, and youth support.
 Determine next step and relationship owner.